ML-Bioinfo-CEITEC/miRBind/README.md

 ### Prerequisites

-Penguinn is implemented in python using Keras and Tensorflow backend.
+mRBind is implemented in python using Keras and Tensorflow backend.

 Required: